atherdon/recipe-app-react/README.md

 4. Add `// @flow` to any files you want to type check (for example, to `App.js`).

 Now you can run `npm run flow` (or `yarn flow`) to check the files for type errors.
-You can optionally use a [plugin for your IDE or editor](https://flow.org/en/docs/editors/) for a better integrated experience.
+You can optionally use a plugin for your IDE for a better integrated experience.

-To learn more about Flow, check out [its documentation](https://flow.org/).
+To learn more about Flow, check out [its documentation](https://flowtype.org/).

 ## Sharing and Deployment